Magic mushrooms are legal in Colorado

 While psychedelic decriminalization in Colorado will almost certainly impact how motor vehicle accidents and personal injury claims are handled, that impact won’t be clear until more time has passed.
 Nevertheless, individuals injured in accidents involving psychedelics should seek legal advice from a Denver personal injury attorney right away.

-The team at Zaner Law Personal Injury Lawyers is committed to helping clients explore every option for obtaining maximum compensation.
+The team at Zaner Harden Personal Injury Lawyers is committed to helping clients explore every option for obtaining maximum compensation.
 If you or a loved one has been hurt in an accident involving psychedelics, call (720) 613-9706 or complete our online contact form to schedule a free consultation.

-Zaner Law Personal Injury Lawyers
+Zaner Harden Personal Injury Lawyers

 1610 Wynkoop Street, Suite 120.
 Denver, CO 80202